 Skip to content

-ggui login signs the open @ggui-ai/cli into api.ggui.ai so you can manage your ggui_user_* connector keys from the terminal — list them, mint new ones, revoke compromised ones — without leaving your shell.
+ggui login signs the open @ggui-ai/cli into api.ggui.ai so you can manage ggui_user_* connector keys from the terminal — list, mint, and revoke — without leaving your shell.

-It uses the OAuth 2.0 Device Authorization Grant flow: the CLI prints a URL plus a short code, you approve in any browser (even on a different machine), and the CLI lands tokens on disk once you’re done.
+It uses the OAuth 2.0 Device Authorization Grant: the CLI prints a URL and a short code, you approve in any browser (even on a different machine), and tokens land on disk once approval completes.

 Terminal window